 - Those who have applied for the grant but have been unsuccessful can apply again.

 - Previous associate (AMRSB) Travel Grant recipients are eligible to apply.

 - Previous Early Career MRSB Travel Grant recipients are not eligible to apply again.

-- Recipients will be personally responsible for all arrangements and expenditure including travel, insurance, home and personal commitments.
+Grant recipients will be personally responsible for all arrangements and expenditure including travel, insurance, home and personal commitments.

-- The Society has copyright of this report and will publish some or all of the reports online; some may be published in its magazine The Biologist.
+Recipients must submit a report describing the work carried out with the aid of the award within six weeks of return.
+The Society has copyright of this report and will publish some or all of the reports online; it may be published in its magazine The Biologist.